CarletonComputerScienceSociety/website/content/resources/articles/should-you-take-z-section.md

 related:
 - reducing-second-year-workload
 ---

+**NOTE:** _This article is primarily to help **Bachelor of Computer Science** students decide whether they should take the Z section. **Bachelor of Cybersecurity** students are expected to take it as part of their [course patterns](https://carleton.ca/scs/current-students/bachelor-of-cybersecurity/bcyber-courses-and-registration/#:~:text=a%20payment.-,Course%20Patterns,-It%20is%20recommended), and should consult with an academic advisor (bcyber.ug.advisor@carleton.ca) to discuss any changes._

 Enrolling in the accelerated COMP 1405/1406-Z section allows you to receive credit for both COMP 1405 and COMP 1406 by the **end of your first-year fall term.**